-The normal NFR 5 rules apply when claiming mileage for electric and hybrid cars.
+Normal NFR B4 rules apply when claiming mileage for electric and hybrid cars.

 Expenses for subsistence costs can be paid to you if you are working away from your base.
 The payment is based on the rates approved by the Department of Health.

 Subsistence can only be paid for trips that:

 - are necessary trips away from your base